WOGL: Hot hits "98 Now"

-Program consultant Mike Joseph was brought into WCAU-FM in April 1981 to develop a new format to replace the struggling "Mellow Rhythm".
-Joseph recommended that the station go Top 40.
-On September 22, 1981, at Midnight, the new format at WCAU-FM debuted: an all-current-hits, high-energy, jingle-intensive Top 40 sound dubbed "Hot Hits".
+Program consultant Mike Joseph was brought into WCAU-FM in April 1981, to develop a new format to replace the struggling "Mellow Rhythm".
+Joseph recommended that the station go contemporary hit radio.
+On September 24, 1981, at midnight, the new format at WCAU-FM debuted: an all-current-hits, high-energy, jingle-intensive top 40 sound dubbed "Hot Hits".
 Joseph first put Hot Hits on the air in 1977 at WTIC-FM in Hartford, Connecticut, with a significant increase in ratings.
 Joseph called the station "98 Now".
 WCAU-FM's ratings showed an immediate improvement, and subsequently, FM stations in major radio markets such as WBBM-FM in Chicago, WHYT in Detroit, WMAR-FM in Baltimore, CKOM in Saskatoon, WFEC in Harrisburg, WNVZ in Norfolk, and KITS in San Francisco picked up the "Hot Hits" format.

-WCAU-FM found a great deal of success with this programming for much of the mid-1980s, although the original "Fusion" jingles from TM were dropped in the summer of 1982 and replaced with a package from JAM to increase appeal to older listeners.
+WCAU-FM found a great deal of success with this programming for much of the mid-1980s, although the original "Fusion" jingles from TM were dropped in the summer of 1982, and replaced with a package from JAM to increase appeal to older listeners.
 Some notable DJs on the station in this period included Paul Barsky, Rich Hawkins, Billy Burke, Terry Young and Christy Springfield.

 Return to oldies, evolution to classic hits

 In 1987, WCAU-FM found itself with stiff competition in the CHR/Top 40 format from WEGX, "Eagle 106".
 CBS decided that WCAU-FM could be more profitable appealing to an older, more desirable demographic of 25-to 54-year-olds.
 On November 9, 1987, at 7 p.m., after playing "Another One Bites the Dust" by Queen, WCAU-FM returned to the oldies format as WOGL (which stood for "Old Gold").
 The first song on WOGL was "Good Golly, Miss Molly" by Little Richard.
-Eleven hours later, however, 102.1 WIOQ shifted to oldies as well.
+Eleven hours later, however, WIOQ shifted to oldies as well.
 WOGL had a deep playlist, playing a larger number of songs than most oldies stations.
 For the next year, WOGL and WIOQ competed for Philadelphia's FM oldies audience, until WIOQ dropped the format early in 1989.
 Scott Walker, who programmed Hot Hits WCAU-FM, remained as Program Director.

 Originally, WOGL was known as "Oldies 98".
 By 1992, WOGL incorporated more soul oldies.
 The station still played artists such as Elvis, The Beatles and The Rolling Stones, but in addition, it focused on soul, including Philadelphia-only hits.
 The mix was about 2/3 R&B and 1/3 rock and pop, with the rock and pop songs that were played being the big hits typically heard on oldies stations.
 WOGL played about 15% 1950s, 15% early 1960s, 55% mid-to-late 1960s, 13% 1970s, and 2% 1980s.